Byrne Scholars Program

 Non-calculus options after Math 8

 - Math 17 An introduction to Mathematics Beyond Calculus.
 Gives prospective Mathematics majors an early opportunity to delve into topics outside the standard calculus sequence.
 Specific topics will vary from term to term, according to the interests and expertise of the instructor.
 Designed to be accessible to bright and curious students who have mastered BC Calculus, or its equivalent.
 This course counts toward the Mathematics major, and is open to all students, but enrollment may be limited, with preference given to first-year students.
-It is offered Winter term only.
+It is offered Winter and Spring terms.

 - Math 20 Probability.
 This course will serve as an introductions to the foundations of probability theory.
 Topics covered will include some of the following: (discrete and continuous)random variable, random vectors, multivariate distributions, expectations; independence, conditioning, conditional distributions and expectations; strong law of large numbers and the central limit theorem; random walks and Markov chains.
 There is an honors version of this course: see MATH 60.
 Fall and Spring.